anshitadash98-maker/TransitWatch/README.md

 ## 🧪 What's simulated vs. real

-- **Bus positions** are simulated client-side (`src/hooks/useLiveFleet.js`) — they move along real route geometry every animation frame.
+- **Bus positions** are simulated for client-side (`src/hooks/useLiveFleet.js`) — they move along real route geometry every animation frame.
 This stands in for a live GPS feed; swapping in a real backend later (e.g. Flask-SocketIO) only requires replacing this one hook with a socket listener of the same shape.
 - **Map tiles** are free OpenStreetMap/CARTO — no API key required, works out of the box.
 - **Stats, alerts, and analytics numbers** are realistic seed data for demo purposes.